bloXroute-Labs/bxgateway/README.md

 first time you run, it will take a while to build.
 Subsequently, it should be nearly instantaneous.

-## Running
+## Dev: running locally

-    dev/run
+    dev/run -h

+This is just a dockerized version of main.py, so equivalent:

+    cd src/client
+    python main.py -h

+The dockerized version takes care of installing dependencies from requirements.txt.
+If you really hate docker, you can install them yourself.
+In this case, you have to set your machine up for python dev and then run:

+    pip install -r src/client/requirements.txt

+## How the client works

-The server reads its configuration from `config.cfg`.
+The client reads its configuration from `config.cfg`.
 This file is currently a sample.
 You can specify a section of the config to read using `-c`

-    docker run -t -p 3001:3001 bloxroute-server -c [yourhostname]
+    dev/run -c [yourhostname]

-Note that port 3001 in this case corresponds to the port that was opened in the config.cfg for localhost.

 ### Overriding config.cfg with named params